Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 Read more: Annual traditional Christmas fair in Bryant Park — one of the favorite events of new Yorkers and visitors alike.

 For visitors of fair will work: a huge free ice skating rink (bring your skates or rent for a fee), over a hundred shops with gifts, Souvenirs, a variety of festive products and food.
-Guests can also enjoy meeting Santa, fireworks, musical shows, various games and contests and more.
+Guests can also enjoy meeting Santa, fireworks, music shows, variety of games, contests and more.

 Cost: Free.